Expert Witness Biography

 Ms. O’Donel has training and experience in 2D and 3D computational modeling, including finite element modeling of both artificial and biological materials.
 She utilizes computational methods such as video- and photogrammetry, animation, and simulation to incidents involving security and surveillance video, dimensional analysis, product safety and design, and personal injury.

 Carrie earned her Master’s degree in Mechanical Engineering with dual concentrations in Pediatric Biomechanics as well as Mechanics & Materials from Villanova University.
 She completed her undergraduate studies at the State University of New York College at Buffalo, where she majored in Physics.
-Ms. O’Donel holds memberships with the American Society of Mechanical Engineers (ASME), the American Physical Society (APS), Orthopaedic Research Society (ORS), ASTM International, and the International Association of Forensic and Security Metrology (IAFSM).
+Ms. O’Donel holds memberships with the American Society of Mechanical Engineers (ASME), the American Physical Society (APS), Orthopaedic Research Society (ORS), the National Association of Amusement Ride Safety Officials (NAARSO), ASTM International, and the International Association of Forensic and Security Metrology (IAFSM).
 Ms. O’Donel has published the findings of her ongoing research on pediatric head and neck injuries in peer-reviewed journals, as well presented at professional meetings and conferences.